-- (1) "Financial reporting" and "financial reports" are external reporting of both 1) financial statements and 2) disclosure information and others that could have a material effect on the reliability of financial statements. - (2) "Internal control over financial reporting" is an internal control that is necessary to ensure the reliability of financial reporting. - (3) "Effective internal control over financial reporting" means that the internal control is designed and operated in accordance with an appropriate internal control framework and is free of material weakness. - (4) "Material weakness" is a deficiency that has a reasonable possibility of having a material effect on financial reporting.
+- (1) "Financial reporting" and "financial reports" are external reporting of both 1) financial statements and 2) disclosure information and others that could have a material effect on the reliability of financial statements. - (2) "Internal control over financial reporting" is an internal control that is necessary to ensure the reliability of financial reporting. - (3) "Effective internal control over financial reporting" means that the internal control is designed and operated in accordance with an appropriate internal control framework and is free of material weakness. - (4) "Material weakness" is a deficiency in internal controls over financial reporting, that has a reasonable possibility of having a material effect on financial reporting.